 One example is The Little Book.
 A Collection of Alternative 12 Steps (author, Roger C. published in 2012), which takes an agnostic approach to the program.

 When the average person thinks about the AA fellowship, a word that likely immediately comes to mind is meetings.
 As the history of the Oxford Group and AA reflect, meetings have always been an essential component because they are necessary to facilitate mutual aid.
 The text of the 12 Steps does not reference meetings, but the 12 Traditions specifically discuss groups.

 The 12 Traditions provide guidance to groups and also gives an insight as to what a person should expect at meetings.
 For instance, the higher power is held to be the ultimate source of authority.
 Reading into this principle, a person who attends a meeting should expect no one to be in control since the group is led by members.
 There can be leaders, but they too, as members, should respect that it’s a member-led organization.

 Individuals find their way to fellowship meetings in different ways.
 In some instances, a person may start going to meetings while in a drug program.
 Most every rehab program in America involves mutual aid meetings; they usually follow the 12-Step model, but may not be part of the Anonymous fellowship.

 Typically, inpatient programs will host meetings on site.
 Many outpatient programs offer meetings on site, but if not, will ask clients to regularly attend local meetings.
+Those who are involved in sober living programs can either be required to attend 12-Step meetings based on the rules of the house, or are simply encouraged to attend them at their leisure.
 Meetings typically last 1-1.5 hours and start with a reading to give the meeting a focus.